toptal/granite-form/README.md

 end
 ```

-* When you need to implement embedded objects for ActiveRecord models
+* When you need to embed objects in `ActiveRecord` models.

 ```ruby
 class Answer